Our Editorial Methodology

 • Publish content without human review

 Humans remain responsible for story selection, source choice, editing decisions, and final approval.
+Every article is reviewed and approved by a human before it goes live.

 What We Don't Do